Beginners tutorial to automation testing

 You can see that the test is ready for recording when the BugBug overlay shows the "REC" icon.

-This tells BugBug that it should move the mouse to this element before attempting to click the "cart" icon inside it.
+This tells BugBug that the mouse should be moved to this element before attempting to click the "Item 1" element.

-12. Finish your recording and confirm the recorded steps
+**10. Finish your recording and confirm the recorded steps.**

 You might think now: "Hold on, how can I test everything?
-Is it possible?"
+Is it possible?"&#x20;

 In short: no, you will never be 100% sure if everything works as it should.
 But your goal is to **lower the risk of app users encountering a bug**.
 You should focus on testing features that are critical for your business.